 - That the document is eligible to be notarized.

 Question: How do I notarize a Power of Attorney document?

-Answer: You may notarize a Power of Attorney (POA) document only if the individual granting the power of attorney is the person appearing before you.
-While this may seem to contradict the statement that you are not notarizing the document, just that the person before you is that person, a power of attorney is granting specific rights and therefore the person granting the power of attorney must be the person having the document notarized.
-Once the power of attorney has been given, the person who has been given it would be putting both his/her name and the name of the person who granted the power of attorney.
+Answer: You may notarize a Power of Attorney (POA) document only if the individual granting a power of attorney is the person appearing before you.
+While this may seem to contradict the statement that you are not notarizing the document, just that the person before you is that person, a power of attorney is granting specific rights, and therefore the person granting a power of attorney must be the person having the document notarized.
+Once a power of attorney has been given, the person who has been given it would be putting both his/her name and the name of the person who granted a power of attorney.
 The notarized document would read, for example, Mark Smith (who gave the POA), by Steve Young (who was granted the POA), power of attorney.
 It is Steve Young who provides the signature; “Mark Smith, by Steve Young, power of attorney."
 Additionally, Steve Young should bring proof he has the POA.

 Question: May I notarize documents that are not in English?